nathanlubchenco/perf_experiments/README.md

 # Capabilities

-Currently only supports a naive heap based approach of finding the top k nearest neighbors.
+Currently only supports
+* a naive heap based approach of finding the top k nearest neighbors.
+* a naive parallel sort approach

 TODO -- provide support for additional NN impls.